Debarshi-IT/Final-Year-Main-Project/README.md

 ### Phase 2: Route Generation and Waypoint Building
 1. The user selects a starting point and a destination from the control panel dropdowns.
 2. A POST request is sent to the backend `/api/route` with the selected nodes.
-3. The backend runs the A* pathfinding algorithm, returns the shortest node sequence, and sends the coordinates back to the client.
+3. The backend runs a Random Forest Classifier to determine the best pathing decisions (e.g., intersection routing transitions) and coordinates the node sequence.
 4. The client translates these nodes into a high-density waypoint list.
 During this step, the client shifts the path coordinates to the left side by `-3.2` meters to match the left-hand drive standard.
 5. If a turn at a junction is detected (change in road heading angle), the client clips the straight lanes by 12 meters and constructs a smooth quadratic Bezier curve to interpolate the intersection path.